budivoogt/bv_markdown_blog/src/lib/posts/first-post.md

 Hey friends! 👋

+Here's a code block:

 ```ts
 function greet(name: string) {
 	console.log(`Hey ${name}! 👋`)
 }
 ```

+And this is just something between backticks `console.log(lol!)`.

 ### Hello friend this is a header 3

+Here's a new line that includes a quote:

+"The quote goes as such"

+Here come two dashes -- how do they look?

 ## This is a header 2